bazelbuild/continuous-integration/docs/init.md

    * `github_trigger_auth_token`

-      The Jenkins master uses this to post comments on GitHub pull requests, e.g. "All tests passed".
+      The Jenkins controller uses this to post comments on GitHub pull requests, e.g. "All tests passed".
 This is the "Jenkins GitHub Pull Request Builder" of the "Personal access tokens" of the "ci.bazel" user on GitHub.